🕑 Reading time: 1 minute

 Segregation of concrete affects strength and durability in structures.
 In a good concrete, all concrete aggregates are evenly coated with sand and cement paste and forms a homogeneous mass.

-During handling, transporting and placing, due to jerks and vibrations the paste of cement and sands gets separated from coarse aggregate.
+During handling, transporting, and placing, due to jerks and vibrations the paste of cement and sand gets separated from the coarse aggregate.
 If concrete segregates during transit it should be remixed properly before depositing.
-However a concrete where initial setting time is over, should not be used.
+However, a concrete where initial setting time is over, should not be used.

 Causes of Segregation of Concrete

 - Use of high water-cement ratio in concrete.
-This general happens in case of concrete mixed at site by unskilled workers.
+This generally happens in the case of concrete mixed at the site by unskilled workers.

 How to Prevent Concrete Segregation?